actionhero/actionhero/readme.markdown

 	// Export
 	exports.tasks = tasks;

 All of the metadata in the example task is required, as is task.init and task.run.
-Note that task.run calls the task.end() callback at the close of it's execution.  `cron.js` manages the running of tasks and runs at the `cronTimeInterval`(ms) interval defined in `config.json`
+Note that task.run calls the task.end() callback at the close of it's execution.  `cron.js` manages the running of tasks and runs at the `api.configData.cronTimeInterval`(ms) interval defined in `config.json`

 ## Connecting

 ### HTTP
-You can visit the API in a browser, Curl, etc.  ?action or /{action} will normally be provided.
-The only action which doesn't return the default JSON format would be file, as it should return files with the appropriate headers, etc.
+You can visit the API in a browser, Curl, etc.  `{url}?action` or `{url}/{action}` is how you would access an action.
+For example, using the default config.json you could reach the status action with both `http://127.0.0.1/status` or `http://127.0.0.1/?action=status`  The only action which doesn't return the default JSON format would be `file`, as it should return files with the appropriate headers etc. if they are found, and a 404 error if they are not.

 HTTP responses follow the format: